Organization of the paper and style of presentation

 Any explanations essential to the understanding of the table should be given in footnotes at the bottom of the table.

-Citations shall be noted as endnotes, numbered as 1, 2, 3, etc. Lengthy endnotes should only be used if absolutely essential.
+All citations in the articles need to be given only as footnotes, shown at the bottom of the same page and numbered as 1, 2, 3 etc. Lengthy footnotes should only be used if absolutely essential.
 In most cases it is possible to incorporate the information in the text.
-Lists of References will substitute for endnotes, but should not be additional.
-References that are not mentioned in text will be deleted.
-Separate Bibliographies should not be submitted.
+Separate bibliography should not be given.

 Illustrations and Figures